Davor Solter: Awards

 In 1998 he received the March of Dimes Prize in Developmental Biology "For pioneering the concept of gene imprinting".
 He won the Rosenstiel Award in 2006, with Surani and Mary Lyon, for "pioneering work on epigenetic gene regulation in mammalian embryos".
 In 2018, he was a recipient of the Canada Gairdner International Award, with Azim Surani, "For the discovery of mammalian genomic imprinting that causes parent-of-origin specific gene expression and its consequences for development and disease."
-For 2026 he is awarded the Paul Ehrlich and Ludwig Darmstaedter Prize for the discovery of the genomic imprinting.
+In 2026 he was awarded the Paul Ehrlich and Ludwig Darmstaedter Prize for the discovery of the genomic imprinting, together with Azim Surani.

 He is an elected or honorary member of the Academia Europaea (1992), European Molecular Biology Organization (1994), American Academy of Arts and Sciences (1994) and the Japanese Biochemical Society (1995).